complyleft/AI-Security-Resources/README.md

 * [ISO/IEC 42001:2023 Artificial Intelligence Management System](https://www.iso.org/standard/81230.html) | ISO/IEC 42001 is an international standard that specifies requirements for establishing, implementing, maintaining, and continually improving an Artificial Intelligence Management System (AIMS) within organizations.

+* [ISO/IEC 22989:2022 Artificial intelligence concepts and terminology](https://www.iso.org/standard/74296.html) | ISO/IEC 22989 is an international standard that establishes terminology for AI and describes concepts in the field of AI.
+This document can be used in the development of other standards and in support of communications among diverse, interested parties or stakeholders.

 ## Reglulation

 * [Australian Voluntary AI Safety Standard](https://www.industry.gov.au/publications/voluntary-ai-safety-standard) | The Australian Voluntary AI Safety Standard helps Australian organisations develop and deploy AI systems safely and reliably | This Standard includen 10 voluntary AI guardrails and how to use them | [10 Voluntary Guardrails](https://www.industry.gov.au/publications/voluntary-ai-safety-standard/10-guardrails)